digitallawyer/openlegaldictionary/_definitions/oral.md

 ---
 title: Oral
 permalink: "/definitions/oral.html"
-body: Uttered by the mouth or ln words; spoken, not written
+body: Uttered by the mouth or in words; spoken, not written
 published_at: '2018-07-07'
 layout: post
 ---